Krankshotz/11.8.iCook.V1.1/README.md

 11/20 notes:

+Design changes and rationale located on iCook website.

 Use cases 1 and 2 are functional and completed.

 This indicates that the scanner and pantry features are operational.
 Additionally, the recipe database has been created but